 Fund managers have some discretion on how units or shares are valued and will use this to protect their investors' interests.
-For example, the fund could be valued on the amount which could be raised if all the assets were sold, so after all sales expenses have been deducted.
+For example, the fund could be valued on the amount which could be raised if all the assets were sold, meaning less expenses involved.
 The fund managers might choose this basis if there are more sellers than buyers.

-Alternatively, a fund could be valued on the amount it would cost to buy the underlying investments, including the costs of doing that.
+Alternatively, a fund could be valued on the amount it would cost to buy the underlying investments, including the expenses involved.
 The fund managers might choose this basis if there are more buyers than sellers.